urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 In Sail, tag heads are written with the tag name prepended by `;`.
 Unlike in HTML, there are different ways of closing tags, depending on the needs of the tag.
-One of the nice things about Hoon is that you don’t have to be constantly closing expressions; Sail inherits this convenience.
+One of the nice things about Hoon is that you don’t have to constantly close expressions; Sail inherits this convenience.

 ### Empty